godly-devotion/FrontRow/README.md

 ### Where is feature XYZ?

-I created Front Row to play those rare video files that are in HDR and/or multichannel with Spatial Audio.
+I created Front Row to play those rare video files that are in HDR and/or multichannel with spatial audio.
 For everything else, I use IINA like you.

 ### Help!
 My video file is in MKV and doesn't open with Front Row